NerdTech-aut/MapSnipper-Austria/README.md

 - folium

 I have prepared a file to make the installation of these packages easier.
-If you use Windows and have Windows Terminal installed right click in the MapSnipper folder which contains the three files above and select "Open in Terminal".
+If you use Windows and have Windows Terminal installed in a file explorer window, right click in the MapSnipper folder which contains the three files above and select "Open in Terminal".
 This opens a new Windows Terminal window at the right location.
 Everyone else just open a Terminal and navigate to the folder with the three files above.
 All you need to do now is run this command:
 ```